emaicus/emaicus.github.io/courses/u21/csci4550/syllabus.md

 the work in the paper was done (e.g., it was slow because of now-outdated machines), the difficulty of the work done (e.g., the math looked difficult), and empty comments regarding the quality of the work (e.g., the visualization was pretty).

 Your post can respond to another student's comment/question.
 Multiple posts, following up on the discussion are encouraged.
 Including links to other sources of related background material and a summary of how that material is related are encouraged as well.
-You must contribute to at least 20 of the assigned reading discussions in order to pass the course.

 ### In-Class Discussion and Participation
 Participation is a very important component of the course.
 You are expected to regularly attend lecture, ask questions, and join in the in-class and online discussions.